awesomeali

 When you fly over the Matanuska Glacier in a helicopter it can be a bit overwhelming.
 It may be your first time in the passenger seat.
 You might even be at the ready with your camera to capture the sights.
 And somehow, nothing can prepare you for the immensity of splendor that you can take in from the sky here.
 You get to soar into the rarely seen areas of the Matanuska Valley that a majority of people don't get to.
 Flying by Helicopter It's inevitable that you notice the skills your pilot has to navigate the everchanging air currents.
 Seamlessly steering the dragonfly-like transportation system into the nooks and crannies of mountains nearby.
 Some pockets showcase the entrances to giant canyons draped with overgrowth and gnarled cliffs.
 Others help you peer over the outpours of ice coming from the nearby mountains.
 And finally, you're hovering over the confluence of [...]

-By |2021-11-20T19:02:50+00:00November 20, 2021|
+By |2021-11-20T19:02:50-10:00November 20, 2021|

-See You Soon on Matanuska Glacier
+See You Soon on the Matanuska Glacier

-See You Soon on Matanuska Glacier The Changing of Seasons There is something both empty and full about the end of an adventure, but we will see you soon on Matanuska Glacier.
-This morning Jay, a MICA guide, left base for the season.
-He spent his last night working late on the ice to get in one last training and earn his “Level 2” guide status.
-By the time he was back at base the entire MICA crew was gathered around a campfire.
-It was like we had an unspoken agreement to be together that night.
-We reminisced about the past, dreamed about the future and soaked in the last night of our full staff.
-Jay smiled as we congratulated him on testing as a Level 2 guide.
-This was accompanied with teasing him for the ridiculous amount of meat he consumes and we all caught him at a moment [...]
+See You Soon on Matanuska Glacier The Changing of Seasons There is something both empty and full about an adventure’s end, but we’ll see you soon on Matanuska Glacier.
+On his last night, Jay, a MICA guide, worked late on the ice for one final training to earn his “Level Two” status.
+The following morning, he left base for the season.
+That night, upon his return, the entire MICA crew was gathered at the campfire, as if we had an unspoken agreement to be together.
+We reminisced about the past, dreamed about the future, and soaked in the last night of our full staff.
+Jay smiled as we congratulated him on passing the Level Two guide test.
+This was accompanied by teasing him for the ridiculous amount of meat he consumes, and we all caught him at a moment where we could say our independent ‘goodbye [...]

-By |2021-10-15T12:00:35+00:00October 15, 2021|
+By |2026-02-23T11:01:42-10:00October 15, 2021|

 The Helicopter Commute

-By |2021-09-12T07:24:24+00:00September 12, 2021|
+By |2026-02-17T11:05:48-10:00September 12, 2021|

 Go to Top